 There are 'no hidden extras' with Emperor Serenity liveaboard trips.
-They have a policy of transparent pricing which includes, along with the free nitrox, extras such as fuel surcharges, green tax, marine park/environment fees, GST, boat transfers.
+They have a policy of transparent pricing which includes, along with the free nitrox, extras such as fuel surcharges, green tax, sales tax, marine park/environment fees, boat transfers.
+Emperor Serenity is the ultimate choice for liveaboard divers who seek a premium, service-oriented adventure without compromising on comfort, safety, or the sheer beauty of their surroundings.

 Maldives Central Atolls (8 Days / 7 Nights - 17 Dives)